 I had to include this one because I remember not only my mom telling this story but also our Ingenious teachers.
 I remember sitting in elementary school listening to the stories of the raven, and how cunning and smart he was.
 Such a good story and I recommend it to anyone who wants to teach their children a bit about our culture and listen to our Ojibway stories.

-So I hope we have inspired you to add some indigenous authors to your own books before bed list!
-I know our own book list is always growing especially as I find more and more amazing new books at Indigo Kids.
-Again I am so grateful to be able to share a little of my culture with you and also a big thank you to Indigo Kids for sponsoring 8 kid’s books by indigenous authors.1
+I hope we have inspired you to add some Indigenous children’s books to your own home libraries!
+I know our own book list is always growing especially as I find more and more books every time we visit Indigo Kids.